1-A How to Choose the Most Appropriate Agency (CIHR, NSERC & SSHRC)

 These areas of research are not mutually exclusive; therefore the definitions are intended as guides and not as descriptions of eligible areas of research.

-If the CIHR funding is renewable, a Nominated Principal Applicant may renew it within the timeline specified on the Authorization for Funding for the same funding opportunity.
-To do so, they must submit a "renewal application" prior to the funding expiry date of the currently-held CIHR grant/award so that, if successful, the CIHR grantee/awardee will experience no interruption in funding.
+If the CIHR grant or award is renewable, a Nominated Principal Applicant may renew it within the timeline specified on the Authorization for Funding for the same funding opportunity.
+To do so, they must submit a renewal application prior to the funding expiry date of the currently-held CIHR grant/award so that, if successful, the CIHR grantee/awardee will experience no interruption in funding.

 The deadline date to submit a renewal application appears on the Authorization for Funding.